aliclark/YAS/README.md

 |   then a default is used instead, which is an instance of a class which has no methods
 | instance of a class;
 | thing: instance of a class / instantiation of a type / primitive
-| user-defined class:
+| user-defined class template:
-|   defines parameters for the instance and its methods
+|   describes parameters for the instance and its methods
-| natively-defined class:
+| natively-defined class template:
-|   set of native functions to construct an instance and provide its methods.
+|   describes the native functions that will be methods of a class, and context parameters of the class
-|   also describes its interface to the compiler
+|   completely describes its interface to the compiler for type-checking
 | primitive: opaque primitive / instance primitive
 | opaque primitive: integer (i31)
 |   these may be used in pattern matching as ranges
 | instance primitive:
 |   any other parsed value, such as a text string or list
-|   these may or may not be allowed for use in pattern matching
+|   these may or may not be allowed for use in pattern matching (if a full range could be described)
 |   these may or may not have methods implemented
 | pattern matching:
-|   exactly all possible cases must be matched against,
+|   has cases for exactly all possible outcomes,
 |   otherwise it is a compile time error.
 |   (it would be nice to allow only a subset of matching,
 |   but this adds too much syntactic and semantic complexity)